wh-alice/mig_visualstudio/vs/data-tools/query-datasets.md

 > [!NOTE]
 >  Unlike datasets, XML documents are case-sensitive, so the names of data elements defined in schemas are case-sensitive.
 For example, schema protocol allows the schema to define a table called "Customers" and a different table called "customers."
 This can result in name collisions when a schema that contains elements that differ only by case is used to generate a dataset class.

  Case sensitivity, however, can be a factor in how data is interpreted within the dataset.
 For example, if you filter data in a dataset table, the search criteria might return different results depending on whether the comparison is case-sensitive.
-You can control the case sensitivity of filtering, searching, and sorting by setting the dataset's <xref:System.Data.DataSet.CaseSensitive*> property.
+You can control the case sensitivity of filtering, searching, and sorting by setting the dataset's <xref:System.Data.DataSet.CaseSensitive%2A> property.
 All the tables in the dataset inherit the value of this property by default.
-(You can override this property for each individual table by setting the table's <xref:System.Data.DataTable.CaseSensitive*> property.)
+(You can override this property for each individual table by setting the table's <xref:System.Data.DataTable.CaseSensitive%2A> property.)

 ## Locate a specific row in a data table